Priyanshu-Parasar/Shift_Cipher/README.md

 # Shift_Cipher
-This code is for encoding and decoding text using shift cipher.
+This is a c Program code for encoding and decoding text using shift cipher.

 This was made using codeblocks